imrehorvath/ArduinoYun/README.md

 Since it is a much more complex setup using a Linux box to constantly communicate with the MCU on a serial line using the Firmata protocol compared to a more simpler design using an AVR MCU only, it meas more dangers to the reliable operation.

 Also a [race condition issue](http://playground.arduino.cc/Hardware/Yun#rebootStability) arises when starting up, or resetting either part.

+### Existing low-level libraries are unavailable

+For example the [Arduino-IRremote](https://github.com/shirriff/Arduino-IRremote) library is unusable with this setup.
+Though there are some other libraries for example the one for controlling the WiFi shield are rendered obsolete, since the Embedded Linux side can handle these.

+To sum up.
+Some of the problems can be shifted to the Linux and some can't.
+For those which can be shifted, you do not need the AVR side library anymore.

 # Setting up